cholcombe973/scannerfs/README.md

 ==========

 Scanner FS is a virtual file system that enumerates all of the hosts on a network and displays them as readable files.
 Reading a file will then trigger an nmap scan.
-In the future each host will also be a directory, with a variety of scans available as files (nessus, nmap -o, etc...) as readable files.
+In the future each host will also be a directory, with a variety of scans available as files (nessus, nmap -o, etc...).

 ####NOTE:
 scannerfs is poorly written at the moment.
 It's a weekend project that I started Saturday night.
 It will be cleaned up as time goes on, though please feel free to submit a pull request!